-There are some ways to create information, creative memory and schemes are two of them.
-In Creative memory the main assumption is that our memory generates information not only absorbs it, and this is done through inferences, logical or pragmatic.
-Logical inference is derived necessarily from the content of the message or included in the basic message like the explicit propositions in it.
+There are ways to create information; creative memory and schemes are two of them.
+In creative memory the main assumption is that our memory not only absorbs information but generates it, which happens through inferences, logical or pragmatic.
+Logical inference is necessarily derived from the content of the message or included in the basic message like the explicit propositions in it.
 On the other hand, pragmatic inference is all inference that is not logical.
-These are subjective association relations like emotional biases and prejudices, they may be true but they are not necessarily derived from the message contents.
+These are subjective association relations like emotional biases and prejudices; they may be true but they are not necessarily derived from the contents of the message.
 Another way to create information are schemes.
-The existence of schemes in memories allows to filter and process information efficiently.
-Sometimes the schemes are not suitable for a product and then the mind will associate it with features that do not belong to it (the product).
-External search comes in addition to internal search and it is an effort aimed at collecting environmental information for the purpose of a pending buying, the search is expressed in the search quantity (number of sources of information), the direction of the search (search content - stores, brands) and searched order (from brand to store or from store to brand).
+The existence of schemes in memory allows to filter and process information efficiently.
+Sometimes the schemes are not suitable for a product and then the mind will associate it with features that do not belong to the product.
+External search comes into play in addition to internal search and is an effort aimed at collecting environmental information for the purpose of a pending buying decision.
+The search is characterised by the search quantity (number of sources of information), the direction of the search (search content – stores, brands) and search order (from brand to store or from store to brand).

 Another element influencing information search is risk perception.
-Buying risk as perceived by consumers, is not necessarily real risk.
-There are seven different types of risks economic, safety, time, social, psychological, loose of opportunities and system risks.
+Buying risk as perceived by consumers is not necessarily real risk.
+There are seven different types of risk: economic, safety, time, social, psychological, loss of opportunities and system risks.
 Economic risk refers to the possibility that the product price will be higher than its actual value.
 Safety risk refers to the possibility that the product will cause physical damage.
 Time risk refers to the possibility that the product will take up valuable time.
 Social risk refers to the possibility that the product will cause embarrassment.
-Psychological risk refers to the possibility that the results of the decision will harm the self-image.
-Loose of opportunities refers to the possibility that the purchase of one product will cause missing the chance to buy another product.
-And system risk refers to the possibility that one purchase decision will complicate the consumer in further purchases (Murray, 1991).
+Psychological risk refers to the possibility that the results of the decision will harm the consumer’s self-image.
+Loss of opportunities refers to the possibility that the purchase of one product will lead to missing the chance to buy another product.
+And system risk refers to the possibility that one purchase decision will complicate further purchases for the consumer (Murray, 1991).

 After this first step the consumer goes through a process of formation of attitudes and evaluation of alternatives.
 In this process of buying the consumer passes through two stages as part of his behaviour.
-The formation of attitudes that consist of the Behaviourist approach to learning including Classical Conditioning or Stimulus-response model, Operant conditioning, Social learning and Cognitive learning, and the stage of Evaluation of alternatives.
+The formation of attitudes that consist of the behaviourist approach to learning including classical conditioning or the stimulus-response model, operant conditioning, social learning and cognitive learning, and the stage of the evaluation of alternatives.